mlevison/APR-Markdown-Export/post/protected-varia/index.md

   - "software-development"
 tags:
   - "eclipse"
+excerpt: 'This has been said before: Protected variables are evil (blog post gone).
+But apparently'
 ---

 This has been said before: Protected variables are evil (blog post gone).
 But apparently as I've been doing some debugging into the Eclipse code I'm reminded it needs saying again.